HarperDB/documentation/docs/developers/operations-api/components.md

 * file _(required)_ - the path relative to your project folder of the file you wish to set
 * payload _(required)_ - what will be written to the file
 * encoding _(optional)_ - the encoding that will be passed to the write file call.
 Defaults to `utf8`
-* replicated _(optional)_ - if true, HarperDB will replicate the component update to all nodes in the cluster.
+* replicated _(optional)_ - if true, Harper will replicate the component update to all nodes in the cluster.
 Must be a boolean.

 ### Body